History and Highlights of the week-long Shark Week airing on the Discovery Channel.

 - 2007: Shark Week celebrated its 20th year anniversary and launched a video game named Sharkrunners.

 - 2010: Shark Week 2010 recorded 30.8 million unique viewers and was rated the most viewed Shark Week ever.
 It featured Discovery Channels’ giant inflatable great white, Chompie.
 That same year, Discovery collaborated with the non-profit Oceana to promote conservation efforts.

 - 2013: Discovery Channel received a lot of criticism and backlash for Megalodon: The Monster Shark Lives.
 Though the show was fictitious, the general public, and the science world, in particular, felt it was manipulative and that it promoted terrible science.

 - 2017: Shark Week 2017 is scheduled to air on July 23 for the 29th year running.

 Reception/Criticism of Shark Week

 On the other hand, the science world is not a ‘fan’ of Shark Week.
-Discovery Channel has faced a lot of outcry from that quarter because of its tendency to sensationalize shark issues sometimes.
-Take for instance the Megalodon documentary hoax in 2013.
+Discovery Channel has faced a lot of outcry from that quarter because it tended to sensationalize shark issues sometimes.
+Take, for instance, the Megalodon documentary hoax in 2013.